Heat Pump Water Heaters

 Standard electric water heaters account for nearly 20% of the energy used by an average home — more than the refrigerator, dishwasher, clothes washer and dryer combined.

 However, an energy-efficient option exists.
 Heat pump water heaters, also known as hybrid water heaters, use heat pump technology to transfer heat from the surrounding air to water in the tank.
-This uses as little as one-third of the energy consumed by standard electric water heaters, which generate heat to produce hot water.
+This uses as little as one-third of the energy consumed by standard electric water heaters.

 Efficiency isn’t the only thing heat pump water heaters have going for them.
-They are also capable of providing more hot water per hour than similarly sized standard electric water heaters, and they come with a 10-year warranty.
-Based on average home usage, the increased efficiency can save you up to $3,600 on your utility bills over the heat pump water heater’s lifetime compared to a conventional electric unit.
+They are also capable of providing more hot water than similarly sized standard electric water heaters, and they come with a 10-year warranty.
+According to ENERGY STAR, based on average home usage, the increased efficiency can save you up to $4,500 on your utility bills over the heat pump water heater’s lifetime compared to a conventional electric unit.
+Individual savings will vary based on usage.

 Types of heat pump water heaters include: